wegar-2/various_tutorials_and_notes/change_default_shell_in_terminal_under_macos.md

-# How to change shell under MacOS
+# How to change terminal's default shell under MacOS?

 ### 1. Check the shell that you are using
 To check the active shell, open the terminal and run: